timkucera/proteogan/readme.md

     }
 ]
 ```
-You can then simply load your data with
+You can then load your data with
 ```python
 from data.dataset import Dataset ds = Dataset('myNewDataset 100labels')